SurajAiri/yts_intern_test/README.md

 - I have used random function to determine isToday/isTomorrow todo task as this api doesn't return that value
 - Similarly, I have created Random time of day as I was not getting it through api

+Use following command to run this app
+`flutter run`